- Think about what you enjoy doing day to day – maybe this could be part of a future job role.

 - skills development – ASDAN, Duke of Edinburgh, National Citizen Service or young enterprise

-- volunteering – vInspired Awards or WorldWide Volunteering Certificate
+- volunteering – vInspired Awards, WorldWide Volunteering Certificate or Project Trust

 - accreditation in personal effectiveness for activities that prepare you for higher education – ASDAN